DevOpsAutomationLabs/ELM_Velocity/docs/enablement/index.md

 <img src="media/e1.png" alt="e1" style="width=100%; height:auto;">

 In total there are over 45 plugins available.

+For a full list of available plugins, visit the [DevOps Velocity plugin page](https://urbancode.github.io/IBM-UCx-PLUGIN-DOCS/UCV/)

 Once configured and as per that plugin’s synchronization timing, Velocity starts a plugin container image, makes the connection with the target application, and retrieves all data changes from the last sync time.
 NOTE: that sync time duration will vary depending on the amount of data being added to Velocity’s MongoDB repository.
 <br/>